Ah NCTE. Apparently I didn’t know how much I needed you.

 The bulk of students’ feedback to each other was on our weekly timed writes, all essentially one type of writing: concise, well-supported arguments laying out an interpretive analysis about a piece of literature.
 As such, it made sense for us to clearly define the task and make sure we were all on the same page regarding what it meant to do this writing successfully.

 There’s already a rubric in existence for this writing–the AP English Lit/Comp 9-point rubrics for each of the free response questions on the exam are freely available, and they do a great job defining the task and describing what success looks like.
 For my students’ use, I’ve simplified the 9-point rubric into what I call the “General Rubric.”
+(2021 note: I now use the new 6-point AP rubrics provided by the College Board).
 I give each student a copy to keep in their writer’s notebooks so they can interpret the 1-9 number score I give them on their very first timed write of the year and so they can provide a 1-9 rubric score to peers when they do peer feedback on timed writes.

 I also provide to students a Guide to Comments, something I picked up from the AP Summer Institute I attended last summer in Denver.
 I’ve adapted it a bit and want to do yet more work on it, but it enables for very quick shorthand response–just numbers in the margins–and students can consult the guide to comments to see what the numbers mean.